zingat/AndVersion/README.md

     If your app version and `CurrentVersion` values are equals it means the user is using the app after own app was updated.
     Then AndVersion shows what is new Dialogs.

-*All process is managed by AndVersion and you should only update your Json file on server when you update your app.
-AndVersion checks everyting instead of you decides to show what's new dialog.*
+**All process is managed by AndVersion and you should only update your Json file on server when you update your app.
+AndVersion checks everyting instead of you decides to show what's new dialog.**

-# SAMPLE JSON FILE
+## Sample Json File
 ```json
 {
   "AndVersion": {